AmyShackles/catRatingsForGreatGood/README.md

 ### Initializer
 - A method that prepares an instance of a class for use -> setting initial values for each property and performing any other setup.
 There are two kinds of init for initializing a view - one for programmatically initializing the view (`init(frame:)`) and one for loading the view from storyboard (`init(coder:)`).

+### Navigation Controller
+- Manages transitions backward and forward through a series of view controllers.

+### Navigation Stack
+- The set of view controllers managed by a particular navigation controller

 ### Optional
 - Can etiher contain a valid value or nil